 PECO Energy Reductions to Retained Earnings.
 In 1997, regulatory and legislative actions in Pennsylvania enacted with the objective of developing more competitive markets for generation supply led PECO to conclude that it no longer met the criteria for application of regulatory accounting principles to the generation portion of its businesses.
 As a result, PECO recorded an extraordinary loss of \$1.833 billion (after-tax) due to the write-off of unrecoverable generation assets, including net regulatory assets.
 The extraordinary loss exceeded PECO's retained earnings balance and at the end of 1997 PECO's capital accounts reflected an accumulated deficit of \$781 million.
-Since 1997, steady earnings growth and a low dividend payout ratio have increased PECO's common equity accounts to eliminate the accumulated deficit and to achieve retained earnings of \$14 million as of March 31, 2000 and \$89 million as of June 30, 2000.
+Since 1997, steady earnings growth and a low dividend payout ratio have increased PECO's common equity accounts to eliminate the accumulated deficit and to achieve retained earnings of \$14 million as of March 31, 2000.

 ComEd's Retained Earnings Balances.
 In the fourth quarter of 1997, as a result of utility restructuring legislation in Illinois and the discontinuation of regulatory accounting, Unicom recorded an after tax reduction to net income and retained earnings of \$760 million.
 The reduction resulted from the write off of regulatory assets (\$810 million) offset by the net effect of other items relating to the restructuring legislation (change in method of revenue recognition, writedown of uranium investments, obsolete materials and a customer refund).
 Partially in recognition of the changing utility industry, Unicom also recognized a loss of \$522 million in the fourth quarter of 1997 relating to the early retirement of its Zion Nuclear Station.
 These write-offs reduced Unicom's retained earnings from \$1.278 billion at September 30, 1997 to a deficit of \$21.2 million at December 31, 1997.
-At June 30, 2000, Unicom's retained earnings were \$562 million.
+At March 31, 2000, Unicom's retained earnings were \$485 million.

 As a result of the application of the purchase method of accounting to the Merger, the current retained earnings of Unicom will be recharacterized as additional paid-in-capital.
 In addition, the Merger will give rise to a substantial level of goodwill, the difference between the aggregate fair values of all identifiable tangible and intangible (non-goodwill) assets on the one hand, and the total consideration to be paid by PECO for Unicom for accounting purposes and the fair value of the liabilities assumed, on the other.
 In accordance with the Commission's Staff Accounting Bulletin No. 54, Topic 5J ("Staff Accounting Bulletin"), the goodwill will be "pushed down" to Unicom's subsidiaries, principally ComEd and reflected as additional paid-in-capital on ComEd's financial statements.
-The effect of these accounting practices will be to leave ComEd with no retained earnings, the traditional source of dividend payment, but, nevertheless, a strong balance sheet showing a significant equity level./42/ liabilities assumed in the acquisition.
+The effect of these accounting practices will be to leave ComEd with no retained earnings, the traditional source of dividend payment, but, nevertheless, a strong balance sheet showing a significant equity level./37/

+In purchase accounting, the total value of the acquisition, which must be assigned to ComEd's assets, is the total consideration to be paid for Unicom, plus the fair value of all liabilities assumed in the acquisition.
 Generally, goodwill is the residual balance of the total value remaining after fair values have been assigned to all of Unicom's identifiable assets (both tangible and non-goodwill intangible assets).
 Accordingly, the excess of the purchase consideration over the fair market value of the acquired assets of Unicom will be assigned to goodwill for generally accepted accounting purposes.

-In purchase accounting, the total value of the acquisition, which must be assigned to ComEd's assets, is the total consideration to be paid for Unicom, plus the fair value of all

-/42/ See National Grid USA, Holding Co.
+/37/ See National Grid USA, Holding Co.
 Act Release No. 35-27166 (April 14, 2000)("push down" accounting eliminates retained earnings of acquired company); SCANA Corporation, Holding Co.
 Act Release No. 35-27135 (Feb.
-14, 2000) (application of "push down" accounting eliminated retained earnings of acquired company).
+14, 2000)(application of "push down" accounting eliminated retained earnings of acquired company).